 Go to your local County Office of Public Assistance to apply for Medicaid.
 Optionally, you may mail in your Medicaid application and have your Medicaid interview conducted by telephone.”

-Services covered depend on whether client receives full or basic benefits.
+Services covered depend on whether member receives full or basic benefits.

 Full benefits means that you are eligible for all services that Medicaid covers if

 medically necessary.
 The following individuals may be eligible for full benefits: